 Is there an admission exam?

 No!
-In some cases, a student is admitted to the Academy based solely on his or her file.
-In other cases, following evaluation of the application, the student is invited to attend a learning assessment workshop so we can evaluate the child’s knowledge and observe his or her communication and cooperation skills.
+After the submission of the admission file, the student can be invited to attend a learning assessment workshop so we can evaluate the child’s knowledge and observe his or her communication and cooperation skills.